( Disponible en anglais seulement )

 On the solicitors’ side, our students prepare documents for buying, selling and financing business ventures; prepare wills; assist in the probate of estates; draft agreements and letters of intent for commercial contracts; review and research taxation issues; help with the preparation of construction contracts and research construction-related issues; assist in the conveyance of real property; support due diligence efforts in commercial transactions; attend at closings of transactions; participate in client meetings; and conduct other general research.

-Each Articling student is paired with an associate mentor who helps the student integrate into the firm environment and provides invaluable guidance and support.
-Students are matched based on their individual characteristic preferences.
-The Assistant Director of Talent Management and members of the Student Committee are also available to support the students throughout the summer.
+Each Articling student is paired with an associate mentor and a senior lawyer who will serve as their Principal who will help the student integrate into the firm environment and provide invaluable guidance and support throughout the articling term.
+The Professional Resources team and members of the Student Committee are also available to support students.

-Our Students receive formal reviews according to the requirements of the CPLED.
+Our Students receive formal reviews according to the requirements of the CPLED program.
 In addition, we provide informal feedback throughout the entire year in order to provide timely and constructive advice and areas for improvement.

 Throughout articling, students continue their professional development with additional continuing legal education programs designed specifically for them.
 Students are invited to attend all firm-wide and practice-specific continuing legal education seminars.
 We also provide students with on-going training and seminars to develop their practical and legal skills using seminar formats specifically designed for students.